bhavirdy/afridash-ayoba-hack-2023-game/README.md

 3. In the GDevelop 5 App, open the game.json file located in the cloned repository.
 4. Explore, modify, and build upon the game using GDevelop 5's intuitive interface.

+# Current Build
+The current build of AfriDash is available for playing at the following URL: https://josephgwara.github.io/Four-Ayobas/

 We encourage you to contribute, improve, and customize _AfriDash_ to make it an even more thrilling and immersive gaming experience.